 That’s why we've put together an easy-to-follow action plan to help you come up with ideas, attract sponsors and run a great fundraiser.

-We’ve even added some free designs and templates to help you raise more money, and attract lots of attention.
+We’ve even added some free designs and templates to help you with your student fundraising project and attract lots of attention.
 Let’s dive right in, shall we?